Content from Introduction

 identifier.
 Thankfully Julia comes with the

-package, that can generate uuid
+UUIDs package, that can generate uuids for

-Melissa via UUIDs.uuid4()
+Melissa via UUIDs.uuid4().

 In addition Melissa needs to have a specific directory structure.
 She